-ARTICLE 19: To see if the Town will vote to amend Article 2-11 Section 1 of the Capital Improvement Committee General Bylaw's of Hanson by changing the committee size from 7 citizens at large to 5 citizens at large with two non-voting alternates.
+ARTICLE 19: To see if the town will vote to amend Article 2-11 Section 1 of the Capital Improvement Committee General Bylaw's of Hanson by changing the committee size from 7 citizens at large to 5 citizens at large with two non-voting alternates.
 The strikethrough would be removed and the underlined italics would replace the strikethrough.

-"The Board of Selectmen shall establish and appoint a committee to be known as the Capital Improvement Committee composed of seven five citizens at large, and two citizens at large who will serve as alternates, three to serve 1 year, two to serve 2 years and two to serve 3 years and each thereafter for three years.
-The Town Administrator, Assessor/Appraiser, Town Accountant and the Treasurer/Collector shall serve as nonvoting members.
+"The Select Board shall establish and appoint a committee to be known as the Capital Improvement Committee composed of seven five citizens at large, and two alternate citizens at large, three to serve 1 year, two to serve 2 years and two to serve 3 years and each thereafter for three years.
+The Town Administrator, Assessor/Appraiser, Town Accountant and the Treasurer/Collector shall serve as non-voting members.
 The committee shall choose its own officers.
 (10/07)"